-Leverage our rare analog design expertise
+Leverage our rare analog/mixed signal design expertise

-We have developed a strategy to invest heavily in human resources needed to define, design and market high-performance analog platform products.
+We have developed a strategy to invest heavily in human resources needed to define, design and market high-performance analog and mixed signal platform products.
 We have built a team of experienced engineers who combine industry expertise with advanced semiconductor design expertise to meet customer requirements and enable our customers to get their products to market rapidly.
 We intend to leverage this strategy to achieve new levels of integration, power reduction and performance, enabling our customers to achieve differentiation in their end systems.